How to Grow Arugula: The Complete Guide

 Print Friendly and PDF

-Also known as “rocket” or “roquette,” arugula is a fast-growing, cool-season leafy green that adds a tangy, mustard-like flavor to salads.
-Though popular on gourmet menus, it’s quite easy to plant and grow arugula greens in your home garden.
+Also known as “rocket” or “roquette,” arugula is a fast-growing, cool-season, leafy green that adds a tangy, mustard-like flavor to salads.
+Though popular on gourmet menus, arugula greens are quite easy to plant and grow in your home garden.

 About Arugula